qrac/qroko/README.md

 ## Detail

-- Minimal file configuration
+- Minimal files and preview
-- Initialization of Japanese permalink
+- Eliminate Japanese permalinks
 - Can use REST API
 - Can use Gutenberg